Post submitted by Kevin Nix, Former HRC Campaign Media Director

-Washington – Yesterday a U.S. Army spokesperson backed the decision by the Association of [Fort] Bragg Officers’ Spouses to deny membership to the wife of a lesbian Army officer.
+Yesterday a U.S. Army spokesperson backed the decision by the Association of [Fort] Bragg Officers’ Spouses to deny membership to the wife of a lesbian Army officer.
 Yet just days before, the Marine Corps Commandant instructed clubs at all Marine bases to welcome same-sex spouses as a condition of continued operation on Marine installations.
+BuzzFeed was the first to report yesterday's development.

 “It makes no sense that the spouse of a service member can face discrimination in one branch of the Armed Services yet be protected from discrimination in another.
 This situation would not have occurred if the Pentagon was not dragging its heels on updating military regulations to include the families of gay service members,” said HRC President Chad Griffin.
 “While there are many regulations the Pentagon needs to update to support the families of gay service members, we call on Secretary Panetta to immediately issue military regulations that will allow the spouses and partners of gay service members access to a military ID.
 This benefit is crucial to accessing many of the benefits and services offered to military families.”